 I was fortunate enough to run a workshop for IKEA Australia on 11 June, highlighting Sustainability and I feel compelled to share my findings, thoughts, and reflections with you all.

 Over the last five years, it is estimated that Australians have generated more than 60 million tonnes of waste annually (Blue Environment and Randell Environmental Consulting, 2017).
 Of this amount, a staggering 7 million tonnes, equating to 35% of the total waste, was sent to local landfill sites, taking up a huge proportion of our natural environment.
 These statistics included waste from household kitchens, bathrooms, gardens, laundries, and building and construction projects.
 Mind-blowing.

-In a bid to minimise the excessive waste produced by the nation, Victoria, South Australia and Western Australia have implemented a general “zero waste” strategy.
-This strategy aims to enforce state-wide targets for waste reduction, resource sustainability, environmental recovery and littering.
-However, even with the implementation of these great strategies, there are still plenty of ways for Australian citizens to take charge towards creating a more sustainable future and improving our waste disposal habits.
+In a bid to minimize the excessive waste produced by the nation, Victoria, South Australia, and Western Australia have implemented a general “zero waste” strategy.
+This strategy aims to enforce state-wide targets for waste reduction, resource sustainability, environmental recovery, and littering.
+However, even with the implementation of these great strategies, there are still plenty of ways for Australian citizens to take charge of creating a more sustainable future and improving our waste disposal habits.

-As a Professional Organiser, I see first hand the effects that excess can have on ones home.
-When I work with clients, I strongly encourage them to take a mindful approach when it comes to organising their home.
-This not only means being mindful of the way they organise, store or structure their home, it also means being mindful of what is both coming into, and heading out of their home.
+As a Professional Organiser, I see first hand the effects that excess can have on one's home.
+When I work with clients, I strongly encourage them to take a mindful approach when it comes to organizing their homes.
+This not only means being mindful of the way they organize, store or structure their home, it also means being mindful of what is both coming into, and heading out of their home.

 What is mindfulness?
 Mindfulness is simply the basic human ability to be present and aware of our actions – So we must consider this when it comes to the place we spend more time than anywhere else.